 Homemade bread has been very popular over the last few months during lockdown.
-It’s been amazing to hear from so many of you who have tried my other bread recipes such as my Simple White Cob Loaf.
+It’s been amazing to hear from so many of you who have tried my other bread recipes such as my Simple White Cob Loaf, Garlic and Rosemary Focaccia and Simple White Tin Loaf.
 I’m glad to have helped show you that bread making isn’t as intimidating as it seems!

 However, I figured it was time to give your hands a rest and offer you a no-knead bread option.
 This bacon, cheese and spring onion soda bread recipe is incredibly easy and quick to make, I promise!

 Soda bread is a traditional Irish quick bread.
 It’s an interesting bread in that it doesn’t contain yeast so requires no kneading or proving.
 Do you know what that means?
 This can be made quickly at a moment’s notice and out of the oven all in less than an hour!

 Soda bread recipes can come in different forms, from wholemeal to white bread, to sweet or savoury.
 My Classic Irish Soda Bread recipe contains no add-ins, so if you’d like to try a plain traditional soda bread recipe give that a try too!

 What flour do I need to make soda bread?